djanderson/docs/mst/backup-types.md

 ---

 # Backups in Managed Service for TimescaleDB
-Timescale Cloud databases are automatically backed-up, with full backups daily, and write-ahead log (WAL) recorded continuously.
+Timescale Cloud databases are automatically backed up, with full backups daily, and write-ahead log (WAL) recorded continuously.
 All backups are [encrypted][avien-encrypt].
 Timescale Cloud uses [`pghoard`][pghoard], a PostgreSQL® backup daemon and restore tool to store backup data in cloud object stores.
 The number of